Image source: Amazon

 RockJam 61-Key

-- The RockJam 561 electric piano has record and playback functionality allowing you to build layers to your sound.
+• The RockJam 561 electric piano has record and playback functionality allowing you to build layers to your sound.

-The RockJam keyboard is different in that it is a 61 key electric piano versus the full sized 88 keyboards discussed previously.
-Still, 61 keys is a great place to start for most piano students.
 This digital piano kit is at a low price point and comes with everything a young student or curious adult would need to learn the piano.
 The keys are not weighted and you cannot practice dynamics, but other than those things, you can learn the basics.
-The keyboard comes with record and playback functionality and 100 sounds, 100 rhythms and 50 demo songs.

-The bundle package for the RockJam also comes with headphones, a padded stool, an adjustable keyboard stand, an LCD teaching screen, a one month's free membership to Simply Piano teaching app, two months of Face to Face lessons with Take Lesson and a power supply cord.
-You can also plug in a microphone if you would like to play piano and sing along.
+The bundle package for the RockJam also comes with headphones, a padded stool, an adjustable keyboard stand, an LCD teaching screen, one month’s free membership to the Simply Piano teaching app, two months of Face to Face lessons with Take Lesson, and a power supply cord.

-Price
+Price ($)

 This keyboard package is available for between $130 and $200 depending on where you purchase it.